- About NCSS

 We are excited that you will be joining us at your first NCSS Annual Conference in Washington, DC!
 Now that you've registered, you may be wondering what to expect.
 As a conference attendee, you'll experience informative professional development sessions, amazing exhibits, and the best networking with like-minded educators.
 The tips below will help you have an engaging and enjoyable conference experience.

 Before You Go

 While You're There

-- Pick up your Conference Program early.
-If you've arrived in St. Louis by the late afternoon, come to NCSS Registration on the First Level, outside Exhibit Hall B of the New Orleans Ernest N. Morial Convention Center to pick up your Conference Program.
+Pick up your Conference Program early.
+If you've arrived in New Orleans by the late afternoon Wednesday or Thursday, come to NCSS Registration on the First Level, outside Exhibit Hall B of the New Orleans Ernest N. Morial Convention Center to pick up your Conference Program.
 You can follow the signs once you enter the convention center.
 Stopping by early allows you to review all of the information and plot your schedule, so you don't have to spend more time waiting on line in the morning and making rushed decisions about which sessions to attend.

-- Visit the NCSS Bookstore.
+Visit the NCSS Bookstore.
 You'll find many valuable resources, including copies of books from the major conference speakers.
 You can also pick up a complimentary book of your choice in the NCSS Bulletin Series, included in your registration.
-The Bookstore is in the exhibit hall, on Level One of the Cervantes Convention Center.
+The Bookstore is near NCSS Registration on the First Level of the New Orleans Ernest N. Morial Convention Center.

 Follow NCSS on Twitter and use hashtag #ncss15

 - Follow NCSS on Facebook

-- Connect with colleagues on Connected, the new NCSS online social network
+- Connect with colleagues on Connected, the NCSS online social network

 When You Get Home